miguoliang/old_blog/_posts/2019-2-8-resolve-unchecked-warning-in-pac4j.md

 ---
 layout: post
-title:  "How to resolve unchecked warning in Java"
+title:  "Resolve unchecked warning when using DefaultRolesPermissionsAuthorizationGenerator in pac4j"
 date:   2019-2-8 11:35:00 +0800
 categories: java
 ---

 In generic object calling, we need pass certain type(s) when we call some function or new some object.
 A generic object (from pac4j) maybe declares like below:

 ```java
 package org.pac4j.core.authorization.generator;